 I was truly puzzled at Lesnie’s exclusion.
 I was thinking for sure they would’ve included him after Christopher Lee, who was mentioned in the In Memoriam, although the film clip for him came from The Man With The Golden Gun.
 I wonder what Cate Blanchett, who presented the Best Costume Design Oscar that evening, had to say about Lesnie’s exclusion.
 I was very disappointed.
 That will be a common theme in this article.

-We now move on to Michael Blake, who won Best Adapted Screenplay for Dances With Wolves, pictured here with his Oscar and presenters Jodie Foster and Anthony Hopkins, who will be guaranteed to be included in the In Memoriam when they pass as they won acting Oscars, which tend to be more respected than Oscars in most other categories as shown by Blake’s exclusion.
+We now move on to Michael Blake, who won Best Adapted Screenplay for Dances With Wolves, being presented with his Oscar in this video by Jodie Foster and Anthony Hopkins, who will be guaranteed to be included in the In Memoriam when they pass as they won acting Oscars, which tend to be more respected than Oscars in most other categories as shown by Blake’s exclusion.

 It’s true that Dances With Wolves has caught quite a lot of flack for winning Oscars that many felt should’ve gone to Martin Scorcese’s Goodfellas.
 That makes me wonder if they excluded Blake from the In Memoriam as a way of apologizing to Scorcese and crew for all the Oscars that Goodfellas lost.
 That’s probably a dark way of looking at it, but if you’ll recall my first “Out Of The In Memoriam”, you’ll recall the rumor that Martin Richards, who actually won the Best Picture Oscar for Chicago, was excluded from the 2013 In Memoriam out of spite by Craig Zadan and Neil Meron, who executive-produced Chicago and produced the 2013 Oscars.
 As campaigning for inclusion in the In Memoriam can get as vicious as campaigning for actual Oscars, perhaps there was some foul play involved.